 LCHB 1975 91p

-Tasted in June 2019.
-Served blind but I quickly placed this wine in Pessac-Leognan, because of remarkable oyster/sea "nose", so characteristic for this district.
-Red brown, very pleasant and round, fully mature and still enjoyable.
+Tasted twice - last time in December 2019.
+Consistent notes.
+Served blind, but I quickly placed this wine in Pessac-Leognan, because of remarkable oyster/sea "nose", so characteristic for this district.
+Red-brown, very pleasant and round, fully mature and still enjoyable.

 LCHB 1971 92p